 Free admission includes all general admission exhibitions, such as Evolving Planet, The Ancient Americas, and Inside Ancient Egypt whilst All-Access passes and Discovery passes can be purchased for discounted prices for both adults and children.

-For the safety of visitors and staff, starting January 3, 2022, all visitors five years of age or older will be required to show proof they are fully vaccinated against COVID-19 for admission to the Field Museum.
+For the safety of visitors and staff, from January 3, 2022, all visitors five years of age or older are now required to show proof they are fully vaccinated against COVID-19 for admission to the Field Museum.

 More information can be found on the Field Museum website.